fractaledmind/solid_errors/README.md

 * `email_from` - The email address to send a notification from.
 See [Email notifications](#email-notifications) for more information.
 * `email_to` - The email address(es) to send a notification to.
 See [Email notifications](#email-notifications) for more information.
 * `email_subject_prefix` - Prefix added to the subject line for email notifications.
 See [Email notifications](#email-notifications) for more information.
-* `destroy_after` - If set, Solid Errors will periodically destroy resolved records that are older than the duration specified.
+* `destroy_after` - If set, Solid Errors will periodically destroy resolved records that are older than the value specified.
 See [Automatically destroying old records](#automatically-destroying-old-records) for more information.

 ### Database Configuration